bernard-geraud/coding-with-kids/index.rst

 but also *create or strengthen* some lasting **bonds between you and them.**

+Here is a new content from VS Code.

 Throughout your journey you will both likely learn new ``concepts`` and ``terms`` that will expand your horizons and provide hours of enjoyment.